I: Why are you doing this?

 People’s ratings are based on trips to the brewery where tasters are consumed, but can be modified after the fact.
 The five metrics are:

 - QUALITY — 20 points: how do the beers generally taste?
 If someone had their growler at a party, but you didn’t know the exact beer, would you mock them?
 (Under 10 points) Shrug your shoulders?
 (Exactly 10 points) Be generally positive?
 (Over 10 points) Endorse their choice?
 (Over 14 points) Try and steal their growler?
 (Over 17 points)

-- STANDOUT — 5 points: Do you have a favourite beer?
-Do you think it’s good enough to give your brewery a bunch of bonus points?
+- STANDOUT — 5 points: Do you have a favourite beer from the brewery?
+Do you think it’s good enough to give it a few bonus points because otherwise the quality is inconsistent?
+Do you want to knock it down a peg because everything is good but nothing is memorable?
 Here was the place to do it.

 - DIVERSITY — 10 points: How many selections do they have in the tap room?
-Most places have a mix of IPAs/lagers/ales, with 2-4 seasonals and signature beers thrown in … is there any deviation from that?
+Most places have a mix of IPAs/lagers/ales, with 2-4 seasonals and signature beers thrown in … how much deviation is there from that?

 - INNOVATION — 5 points: Do they put their own spin on beers?
 Have they been leaders or followers in local trends?
-What does the company do that is different (and valuable) than everyone else in the market?
+What does the company do that is different (and valuable) than others in the market?

 - EXPERIENCE — 10 points: How did you feel coming away from the tasting room?
 Was it fun?
 Had thought been put into the design and overall branding?
 Was sitting at the bench and enjoying the atmosphere more worthwhile than grabbing a growler (or bottle from the local liquor store) and getting out of there?

 Every place has been visited at least four times.
 Average of everyone’s score is the total.
 A score below 25 is bad.
 A score above 32 is good.
 A score above 36 is very good.
 A score above 39 is elite.